Carreau/phd-dissertation/parts/part5.rst

 ..
 2

-In this part we developed a methods that allow to determine the cytoplasmic activity in oocytes by a noninvasive image analysis.
-This method also allows to determine the spatial and temporal variation of this cytoplasmic activity.
-A further advantage of this methods is its flexibility regarding the timescales that are probed reaching from the second up to hours, noting that this is similar to the relevant timescale for oocyte maturation.
-Such long timescales are also complementary to techniques like active optical tweezer based micro-rheology that have difficulties probing timescale beyond tens of seconds due to thermal drift and cell movement, but reach on the other hand much shorter timescales below ms.
+In this part we developed a method that allows to determine the cytoplasmic activity in oocytes by a noninvasive image analysis.
+This method also allows to measure the spatial and temporal variation of this cytoplasmic activity.
+A further advantage of this method is its flexibility regarding the timescales that are probed reaching from the second up to hours, noting that this is similar to the timescales relevant for oocyte maturation.
+Measurements on timescales of minutes are also complementary to techniques like active optical tweezer based micro-rheology that have difficulties in probing timescale beyond tens of seconds due to thermal drift and cell movement, but reach on the other hand much shorter timescales of below ms.

-The proposed techinque is currently actively applied by Marie-Hélène Verhlac and Maria Almonacid at the Collège de France.
+The proposed techinque is currently actively applied by Marie-Hélène Verlhac and Maria Almonacid at the Collège de France.
 It is used to measure the activity of actin networks in oocyte and determine their effect on the meiosis of mouse oocyte and the organelle positioning.